jb1b84/Django-Bootstrap-Friendly-Forms/README.md

 There are two components here (forms and datepicker) that you can choose to use individually, but they play well together when using Django and Bootstrap.

 ##Bootstrap Forms
-The two template tags do most of our work here *add_attrs.py - Adds the `class="form-control"` attribute to inputs needed by Bootstrap for proper styling *is_checkbox - Checks if the input is a *checkbox* type so that we can style it differently.
+The two template tags do most of our work here.

+* add_attrs.py - Adds the `class="form-control"` attribute to inputs needed by Bootstrap for proper styling
+* is_checkbox - Checks if the input is a *checkbox* type so that we can style it differently.

 `bootstrap_form.html` is your base reusable template.
 I have included some error handling but you can tweak as needed.
 Just include it wherever you would normally print out your form, as in *book_form.html* `{% include 'myapp/bootstrap_form.html'%}`